COPS-IITBHU/telegram-bots/README.md

 - `vercel --prod`

 #### Go to your vercel dashboard and set the env variable
-- Set an env variable with key `LUCY_BOT_TOKEN` and equal to your bot token.
+- Set an env variable with key `LUCY_BOT_TOKEN` equal to your bot token.

 **NOTE** - You may need to deploy your bot again after setting the env variables.